samirak93/iCXMedia_DS/readme.md

 Since we've the created an unsupervised clusters/groups of children, we can use that as a label to train a classification model which can be used to classify new patients.
-The cluster labels are now the target labels and the existing features from TSVD are the features.
+The cluster labels are now considered as target labels and the existing features from TSVD are the features for the model.

 We've a good class balance in this scenario.
-In case we don't have proper class balance, we can use an algorithm's inbuilt class balance penalty or use additional methods like `SMOTE` to impute synthetic data.
+In case we don't have proper class balance, we can use an algorithm's inbuilt class balance penalty factor or use separate methods like `SMOTE` to impute synthetic data.

 <img src="/docs/class_balance.png" alt="Class Balance" width="400"/>

 In terms of choosing the classification model, `Random Forest` was chosen because of following reasons:

-- The dataset is small (70 samples), hence using a complicated model like xgboost or neural networks would not be ideal.
+- The data set is small (70 samples), hence using a complicated model like xgboost or neural networks would not be ideal.
-- Although there is a good class balance, using a bagging method would stop overfitting and would be better than a simple `decision tree`.
+- Although there is a good class balance, using a bagging method would stop overfitting and would perform better than a simple `decision tree`.
 - Random Forest works well on high dimension data, handling outliers, mix of categorical and numerical data.